-- Made major changes to New Runway design to protect the culturally significant Munday Swamp. - Established an Indigenous School Trainee Program. - Hosting Indigenous Apprentices. - Invested more than \$350,000 in indigenous university scholarships over the past 12 years. - Amended procurement policies to favour indigenous owned operated firms and include Indigenous Employment targets for contractors.
+- Made major changes to New Runway design to protect the culturally significant Munday Swamp and another heritage site. - Established an Indigenous School Trainee Program. - Hosting Indigenous Apprentices. - Invested more than \$350,000 in indigenous university scholarships over the past 12 years.